-Reason for cessation Calculation of vesting/payment Time of vesting Annual bonus All reasons The Committee may determine that a bonus is pay Committee retains discretion to determine that the of bonus payable will be determined in the context the performance of the Group and of the individual of the Director's loss of office.
-If Group or individual employment has been terminated in circumstances bonus should be paid wholly in cash.
-The amount of the time served during the performance year, over the relevant period, and the circumstances Mandatory deferred bonus share awards Injury, disability, death, redundancy, retirement, or other such event as the Committee determines Awards will normally vest in full (ie not pro-rated for time).
+Reason for cessation Calculation of vesting/payment Time of vesting Annual bonus All reasons of bonus payable will be determined in the context the performance of the Group and of the individua of the Director's loss of office.
+If Group or individua bonus should be paid wholly in cash.
+The amount of the time served during the performance year, I over the relevant period, and the circumstances Mandatory deferred bonus share awards Injury, disability, death, redundancy, retirement, or other such event as the Committee determines Awards will normally vest in full (ie not pro-rated for time).
 At the normal vesting date, unless the Committee decides that awards should vest earlier (eg in the event of death).
 Change of control Awards will normally vest in full (ie not pro-rated for time).
 Awards may alternatively be exchanged for equivalent replacement awards, where appropriate.
 On change of control.
 All other reasons Awards normally lapse.
 Not applicable.
 LTIP awards Injury, disability, death, redundancy, retirement, or other such event as the Committee determines Awards will normally be pro-rated for time and will vest based on performance over the original performance period (unless the Committee decides to measure performance to the date of cessation).
 At the normal vesting date, unless the Committee decides that awards should vest earlier (eg in the event of death).
-Change of control LTIP awards will be pro-rated for time and will vest subject to performance over the performance period to the change of control.
-On change of control.
-LTIP awards may alternatively be exchanged for equivalent replacement awards, where appropriate All other reasons Awards normally lapse.
+Change of control LTIP awards will be pro-rated for time and will vest subject to performance over the performanc period to the change of control.
+On change of control. e LTIP awards may alternatively be exchanged for equivalent replacement awards, where appropriate 5 All other reasons Awards normally lapse.
 Not applicable.